Owen Sound Transportation Company: Tobermory–South Baymouth ferry service

 In 1936 the Owen Sound Transportation Company Limited and its competitor, the Owen Sound-based Dominion Transportation Company Limited, managed by R. V. Malloy, decided to merge their operations.
 Together the two companies, under the joint management of McKay and Malloy, operated a pool passenger-freight service to Georgian Bay and North Channel ports and continuing through the Soo Locks and into Lake Superior to Michipicoten, as well as the auto ferry service between Tobermory and South Baymouth.

-The M.S.
-Hibou did not run much during the early spring of 1936; in June she was placed on the Tobermory ferry service.
+The MS Hibou did not run much during the early spring of 1936; in June she was placed on the Tobermory ferry service.
 The previous year the Hibou had operated as a ferry and excursion boat out of Kingston where most of its staterooms on the promenade deck had been removed to make room for sightseers and dancing.
-With the loss of her cabins, the Hibou was best suited for day use such as the ferry route it shared with the M.S.
-Normac.
+With the loss of her cabins, the Hibou was best suited for day use such as the ferry route it shared with the MS Normac.

 On November 16, 1936, the Hibou made her last run on the ferry crossing and returned to Owen Sound, from where it was to take a few more trips to Killarney and Manitoulin Island.
-It was dangerously late in the navigation season and the only ships of the pool service still in operation were the Hibou and Normac, S.S.
-Manitou, S.S.
-Caribou and S.S.
-Manitoulin having already gone into winter quarters at Owen Sound.
+It was dangerously late in the navigation season and the only ships of the pool service still in operation were the Hibou and Normac, SS Manitou, SA Caribou and SS Manitoulin having already gone into winter quarters at Owen Sound.
 Captain Norman McKay took command of the Hibou while her regular captain, James Agnew, moved back to the position of first officer.

 On its second trip to Killarney on Saturday, November 21, the cargo on board Hibou shifted while she was operating in relatively calm waters, causing her to founder and sink only 10 minutes out of Owen Sound.
 It is thought that while testing the accuracy of a new compass, Captain McKay had made a sharp turn to the port side, causing the cargo to shift to starboard.
 The ship listed to starboard, and did not recover.
 In the ensuing tragedy, not only the Hibou, but seven of the 17-member crew, and Captain McKay himself, were lost.